PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
+	* - centerInput
+	  - If true, centers the input structure.
+	  - bool
+	  - True
 	* - aggregateChains
 	  - If true, treats multiple chains as a single entity.
 	  - bool